kubeovn/kube-ovn/docs/webhook.md

 ## To install

-The webhook needs https so we using cert-manager here to generate the certificate.
+The webhook needs https, so we use cert-manager here to generate the certificate.
 Normally cert-manager doesn't use `hostNetwork`  so it needs CNI to allocate IP addresses.
 As a result, we should install ovn, kube-ovn, cert-manager before webhook.

 Example:
 Assume you have two deployments have ip conflict.